 Colvin was arrested on several charges, including violating the city's segregation laws.
 For several hours, she sat in jail, completely terrified.
 "I was really afraid, because you just didn't know what white people might do at that time," Colvin later said.
 After her minister paid her bail, she went home where she and her family stayed up all night out of concern for possible retaliation.

 The National Association for the Advancement of Colored People briefly considered using Colvin's case to challenge the segregation laws, but they decided against it because of her age.
-She also became pregnant around the time of her arrest, and they thought an unwed mother would attract too much negative attention in a public legal battle.
-Her son, Raymond, was born in December 1955.
+She also had became pregnant and they thought an unwed mother would attract too much negative attention in a public legal battle.
+Her son, Raymond, was born in March 1956.

 In court, Colvin opposed the segregation law by declaring herself not guilty.
 The court, however, ruled against her, and put her on probation.
 Despite the light sentence, Colvin could not escape the court of public opinion.
 The once-quiet student was branded a troublemaker by some, and she had to drop out of college.
 Her reputation also made it impossible for her to find a job.

 Plaintiff in 'Browder v.
 Gayle'